 Now it’s time to soak the beans.
 Since the beans absorb lots of water, be sure to use plenty of water so they’ll stay entirely submerged.
 Cover the bowl to keep dust out, and soak for at least four hours.
 Many people start soaking the beans before bedtime so they’ll be ready to cook in the morning.

-Note that soaking isn’t required but doing so will cut your cooking time significantly, while saving time and energy.
-But even soaked beans can require two hours or more cooking in a pot or slow-cooker.
+Soaking isn’t mandatory but doing so will cut your cooking time significantly, thereby saving energy.
+But even soaked beans can require two or more hours of cooking in a pot or slow-cooker.

 Instant Pots are the Easiest Way to Cook Beans